Accessible Circulator Shuttle

 To purchase the permit, you’ll need to fill out a disabled parking permit application (PDF).
 This can be done ahead of time or in office at the time of purchase.

 UW disabled moped permits are available for mopeds like UW disabled permits are available for cars.
 Refer to the accessible parking policy for restrictions.
 Temporary permits (up to two months) are available for a fee with a letter from physician.
 Annual permits are available with a Department of Transportation (DOT) permit and by paying the annual moped permit fee.
 Permits are valid only in moped stalls in any moped lot on campus.
 A disabled moped permit may be requested at any Transportation Services office.
 Check the moped page for full moped details.

 DOT disabled permits or DIS and VET DIS plates may park in the disabled stalls (unless signs indicate UW Disabled permits are required) and timed parking or meter stalls (30 minutes or greater) without paying an additional fee.
 See the Wisconsin DOT website for more information on DOT disabled permits.

 Check the lots that have DOT accessible stalls on the lot stall types page, as well as on the accessible (disabled) parking map.
 During the work week before 4:30 p.m., accessible stalls are almost only available in gated lots (ramps/garages).
 Certain surface lots become available on weekday evenings and throughout the entire weekend.
 See when lots may be available on the lot locations and hours page.

 Coming for a special event like a Badger game?
-Check out the event parking page and the Events Calendar to see what lots are available for certain events.
-Certain lots are reserved for accessible parking for big events.
+Check out the event parking page and the events calendar to see what lots are available for certain events.
+Certain lots are reserved for accessible parking during big events.

 Real-time visitor stall counts are monitored for gated UW garages/ramps.
 The inventory does not indicate specifically if DOT stalls are available in the lots, only visitor parking in general.
 Real-time visitor parking availability page